Looking to take control of your money? Use this personal finance checklist to stay on top of the most important aspects of your finances.

 Net worth is one of the most important personal financial metrics because it gives you a big-picture view of your financial situation.
 If you’re working towards a retirement goal, net worth is a number that you should definitely be monitoring.

 Once you’ve calculated your net worth, it’s a good habit to track your net worth and monitor your progress.
-The nice thing about using an app like Personal Capital is that it will integrate with your financial accounts and automatically calculate your net worth, so you can simply login at any time to see your current status.
+The nice thing about using an app like Empower is that it will integrate with your financial accounts and automatically calculate your net worth, so you can simply login at any time to see your current status.

 It’s very possible that your net worth could be negative, especially if you’re young.
 Young adults tend to have student loan debt and relatively few assets, so it’s very common for net worth to be negative.
 Of course, you don’t want it to stay negative forever, but don’t beat yourself up if you have a negative net worth right now.